 Monday, July 18, 2011

-The last time I had this sandwich, before I made them last week, was probably 5 years ago.
+The last time I had this sandwich before I made them last week, was probably 5 years ago.
 Obviously not being able to eat bread is a huge issue with this sandwich..it takes 3 pieces.
 I have to say that I wanted this sandwich and was willing to experiment with my GF bread.
 It worked!
-I made my families sandwiches using traditional wheat loaf bread and mine with my flat bread.
+I made my family sandwiches using traditional wheat loaf bread and mine with my flatbread.
 There were happy faces all around.

 I served it with Blackberry Jam for 2 reasons.
 One, that is what I had (you know me, use what I have) and second, my kids do not like the seeds in raspberry jam.
 I have to say it tasted just as good.
 ENJOY!